 The urethra is the tube in your body that is connected to your bladder.
-Its job is to remove urine from the bladder out of the body.
-Urethral cancer is a cancer of the urethra.
+It removes urine from the bladder and out of the body.
+Urethral cancer is cancer of the urethra.
 It starts when cells start to grow out of control and form a tumor.
-There are different types of urethral cancer which are named for the type of cells that are cancerous.
+There are different types of urethral cancer that are named for the type of cells that are cancerous.
 They are:

 - Squamous cell.

 - Transitional cell.

 Cancer that has spread from the urethra to some other part of the body is called metastatic cancer.

 - Health problems that cause inflammation (longterm swelling) of the urethra, like sexually transmitted diseases and urinary tract infections.

 There are no screening tests for urethral cancer.

 - Problems with urinating (peeing).
 You may have: